killergerbah/asbplayer/README.md

 - [Sentence mining video files with asbplayer (synchronous workflow using Yomichan export)](https://www.youtube.com/watch?v=J3E82spYqIk)
 - [Sentence mining video files with asbplayer (asynchronous workflow)](https://www.youtube.com/watch?v=HsrrpnfM4pI)

-### Browser compatibility
+## Browser compatibility

 The asbplayer application and extension have only been tested on Chrome 100 and later and likely work on other Chromium-based browsers.

 Local video file playback is supported only for codecs supported by the browser.
 The [animebook](https://github.com/animebook/animebook.github.io#video-format-support) readme has a detailed explanation of this and links  to browsers that have good compatibility.
 Personally, I use Microsoft Edge and paid one dollar for HEVC support.

-Audio track selection for `mkv` files is available if experimental web platform features are enabled from [chrome://flags](chrome://flags).
+Audio track selection for `mkv` files is available if experimental web platform features are enabled from `chrome://flags`.

 ## Contributing

 Pull requests are welcome!
 However, to reduce back-and-forth during review ideally consult with me on the corresponding issue or on [Discord](https://discord.gg/ad7VAQru7m) before attempting changes to UI/UX.
-Format code according to the Prettier config and attempt to match the style of surrounding code.
+When making changes, format code according to the Prettier config and attempt to match the style of surrounding code.

 ## Building and running
 ```